jsorrell/CarpetSkyAdditions/README.md

 The Coral has a 3% chance to break after spawning Sand.

+Infinitely automatic farms are possible, but not trivial.

+This method was added because:

+- Getting Sand purely from the Wandering Trader is not sufficient.
+- Gravity block duping and Trader multi-use bugs are unintended and could be fixed at any time.
-This replaces the old method where Husks dropped Sand because another standard mob farm is boring.
+- The old method where Husks dropped Sand is boring as it's just another standard mob farm.
-Infinitely automatic farms are still possible, but not trivial.

 ---